The Boo Radleys, Classic or Dud?

 Even the weakest disc (C'mon Kids, IMHO) is pretty damn OK.
 Destroy nothing but your preconceptions.

-John Bullabaugh (John Bullabaugh), Thursday, 15 May 2003 00:24 (twenty-two years ago)
+John Bullabaugh (John Bullabaugh), Thursday, 15 May 2003 00:24 (twenty-three years ago)

 Classic-ish.
 Search Giant Steps, the Lazarus 12", C'Mon Kids and most of Wake Up! (leave It's Lulu and the other pop one that's not that one that everyone knows [that one that everyone knows actually being mighty fine]).
 Destroy almost all of Kingsize, unfortunately; totally the sound of a band at the end of their run, and they know it.
 Some good hooks and melodies and sounds hidden in there (the end of High As Monkeys is grebt but the beginning is shite), but they're just so hopelessly and forlornly out of puff and time that it's a miserable record.

-Nick Southall (Nick Southall), Thursday, 15 May 2003 07:47 (twenty-two years ago)
+Nick Southall (Nick Southall), Thursday, 15 May 2003 07:47 (twenty-three years ago)

 A CLASSIC!